Word History and Origins

 Classification According to Structure

-Simple Sentences: There is only one subject, one predicate and one finite verb in a simple sentence.
-It contains only one independent clause.
-Either subject or verb can be compound (meaning two or more), but the key is there always remains only ONE independent clause.
-Compound Sentences: There are two or more independent/main clauses in a compound sentence, joined by a comma, colon, semi-colon or coordinating conjunctions like for, and, nor, but, or, yet, so (FANBOYS).
-Sentences can be classified according to their structure into four main types: simple, compound, complex, and compound-complex, based on the number and types of clauses present.
+Compound Sentences/Paragraphs: There are two or more independent/main clauses in a compound sentence, connected by a comma, colon, semi-colon or coordinating conjunctions (for, and, nor, but, or, yet, so (FANBOYS)).
+Sentences are classified, according to their structure, into four major types: simple, compound, complex, compound-complex depending on the number and types of clauses they contain.

 How to See a Word Used in a Sentence